sabiwara/aja/README.md

 Benchmarking is still a work in progress, but you can check the [`bench` folder](https://github.com/sabiwara/aja/blob/main/bench) for more detailed figures.

-### Does Aja try to do too much?

-The Unix philosophy of *"Do one thing and do it well"* is arguably the right approach in many cases.
-Aja doesn't really follow it, but there are conscious reasons for going that direction.

-While it might be possible later down the road to split some of its components, there is no plan to do so at the moment.

-First, we don't think there is any real downside of shipping "too much": Aja is and aims to remain lightweight and keep a modular structure.
-You can just use what you need without suffering from what you don't.

-This lodash-like approach has benefits too: it aims to ship with a lot of convenience while introducing only one flat dependency.
-This can help staying out of two extreme paths:

-- the ["leftpad way"](https://www.theregister.com/2016/03/23/npm_left_pad_chaos/), where every project relies on a ton of small dependencies, ending up with un-manageable dependency trees and brittle software.
-- the ["Lisp Curse way"](http://winestockwebdesign.com/Essays/Lisp_Curse.html), where everybody keeps rewriting the same thing over and over because nobody wants the extra dependency.
-Being a hidden Lisp with similar super powers and expressiveness, Elixir might make it relatively easy and tempting to go down that path.

-Finally, data structures can work more efficiently together than if they were separated libraries.

-### What are the next steps?

-Nothing is set in stone, but the next steps will probably be:
-- complete the API for `A.Enum` and improve its ergonomics
-- more benchmarks and performance optimizations
-- investigate how to make a subset of Aja available on other BEAM languages

 ## Copyright and License